jr0cket/heroku-java-workshop-content/getting-started/authenticating-with-heroku.md

 # Authenticating with Heroku

-> **Comment** We have a new service to make authenticating your account easier.
-Please dont hesitate to let us know if you have any issues.

-  To deploy your source code onto Heroku you need to first authenticate yourself (prove you are who you say you are).
-You only need to authenticate yourself once per computer you use.
+  To deploy your source code onto Heroku you need to first authenticate yourself (prove you are who you say you are).  **You only need to authenticate yourself once** for each computer you use to connect to Heroku.

 ### Authentication via HTTP Git service (new)